he-larious/panem-et-promptes/README.md

     ```

 ### Running the Program
-To run the interactive QA system:
+To run the interactive QA system, use this command in the `src` folder.
 ```bash
 python main.py
 ```

-To run the evaluation script:
+To run the evaluation script, use this command in the `src` folder.
 ```bash
 python evaluate.py
 ```